nimalan-parameswaran/SmartBio-Air/README.md

 - Continuous monitoring of air quality and environmental conditions

-- A structured dataset linking air pollution levels with algae growth behavior
+- A structured dataset linking air pollution levels with algae growth behaviour

 - A reusable platform suitable for academic study in TinyML, IoT-based sensing, and bio-assisted environmental systems

 ---

-## Features (Detailed)
+## Features

 - Algae-assisted indoor air purification chamber
 - Multi-gas monitoring using MQ-series sensors